rj170697/Data-Management/README.md

 # Data Analysis and Machine learning
 It includes 2 data science projects well known possum project and Housing project.
-Coding is done in jupyter notebook
+Coding is done in jupyter notebook.
-Its part of Masters Curriculum subject Introduction to data science and Artificial Intelligence
+Its part of Masters Curriculum of subject Introduction to data science and Artificial Intelligence.

-libraries used are Pandas, Matplotlib and Seaborn
+libraries used are Pandas, Matplotlib and Seaborn.

 Housing Project
 12 attribute